gomorpheus/morpheus-docs/release_notes/compatibility.rst

 .. _compatibility:

 *******************************************
-|morphver| Compatibility & Breaking Chnages
+|morphver| Compatibility & Breaking Changes
 *******************************************

 When installing and upgrading to |morpheus| |morphver|, refer to the following to ensure compatibility.